Redone0001/waitlist/frontend/src/Pages/Guide/guides/newbro/guide.md

 ## Reloading MOTD

-Message Of The Day (MOTD) is where you will find the most up to date information on all aspects of TDF.
+Message Of The Day (MOTD) is where you will find the most up to date information on all aspects of Beancursion.
 If you need to reload the MOTD left click the cog wheel in the top left corner of the chat window then left click "Reload MOTD."
 Read the MOTD every time you join the channel it will answer most common questions.

 ![](reloadmotd.png)